 - Synonyms created from rules that you manually define.

 Synonyms rules define a specific set of terms to have the same meaning.
 For example, you might define crimson and vermilion as synonyms for red.
 You might also have a dress in your product catalog that has vermilion as its color attribute.
 When a site visitor searches for a red dress, your synonym rule makes sure that the vermilion dress shows up in your visitor's search results.

 Bloomreach Generated Synonyms are synonym rules that are automatically generated when traffic between a search term and a clicked product reaches a threshold.
-These rules are in the Bloomreach Generated Synonyms list on the Thesaurus page.
+These rules are in the Bloomreach Generated Synonyms tab on the Synonyms page.